chylex/TweetDuck/README.md

   * It automatically creates a `makeportable` file in the program folder, which forces TweetDuck to run in portable mode

 Note: There is a small chance you will see a resource error when running `RUN BUILD.bat`.
 If that happens, close the console window (which will terminate all Inno Setup processes and leave corrupted installer files in the output folder), and run it again.

-### Code Notes

-There are many references to the official TweetDuck website and this repository in the code and installers, so if you plan to release your own version, make sure to search for `tweetduck.chylex.com` and `github.com` in the whole repository and replace them appropriately.